KColagiovanni/DSA_Package_Routing_Program_Python/Readme.txt

 a truck at the hub).
 This time is factored into the calculation of the average speed of the trucks.
 •  There is up to one special note associated with a package.
 •  The delivery address for package #9, Third District Juvenile Court, is wrong and will be corrected at 10:20 a.m.
-WGUPS is aware that the address is incorrect and will be updated at 10:20 a.m.
-However, WGUPS does not know the correct address (410 S. State St., Salt Lake City, UT 84111) until 10:20 a.m.
+KFCUPS is aware that the address is incorrect and will be updated at 10:20 a.m.
+However, KFCUPS does not know the correct address (410 S. State St., Salt Lake City, UT 84111) until 10:20 a.m.
-•  The distances provided in the “WGUPS Distance Table” are equal regardless of the direction traveled.
+•  The distances provided in the “Distance Table” are equal regardless of the direction traveled.
 •  The day ends when all 40 packages have been delivered.